JWen00/UNSW/COMP6441/tut04.md

 Offline Recon:
 * Dumpster Diving

-# Merkle Puzzles

-# This week's secret - Design the security of a secret project site
+# Design the security of a secret project site
 ## 1) Main things needing to be protected
 * Privacy of information
 * Accessibility of the site